 As YouTube is the world’s second-largest search engine, your child should make sure they are creating titles that make it easy to find you.
-Encourage tweens and teens to do some homework on search engine optimization (SEO) and make sure they’re hitting all the right radio buttons and tagging videos correctly in the back-end of YouTube
+Creating videos around popular search terms is also the most effective way for kids to make money on YouTube.
+Encourage tweens and teens to do some homework on search engine optimization (SEO) and make sure they’re hitting all the right radio buttons and tagging videos correctly in the back-end of YouTube.

 5. Build a community

 Dedicate some time daily to responding to comments or emails and evaluate the feedback on their channel, as well as participating in conversations on similar channels of interest.
 Chat with those who want to engage with your kids in a meaningful way and ignore the trolls.
 Always keeping superfans in mind will help them stay on brand.

 Reminds your kids that there’s no one in the world exactly like them.
 How can their voice stand out?
 What do they have to say that no one else will do in the way they do?
 How can your tween or teen educate, inform, or entertain their audience while staying true to who they are?